The New Science of Cities

 “Michael Batty has followed a career that has made him the prime interpreter of urban modeling in all its forms.
 Now his remarkable work has become the foundation of a new science of urban flows and networks that uses big data and sharp theory as tools to dig deep into how and what cities are, and how they can be designed in better ways.
 This is the book that sets the benchmark that all others will have to follow.” —Nigel Thrift, Vice-Chancellor, University of Warwick

-There is a note on the book and its contents in Journal of Economic Literature: Vol. 52 No. 1 (March 2014), page 261.
+Michael Szell gives it a review in Science relating it to ideas about ‘connecting paradigms’.
+Download the review here.
+There is a note in Journal of Economic Literature: 52 No. 1 (March 2014), p.
+261.

 Dan Sui from Ohio State University has written a review in a recent issue (2014) of the International Journal of Geographic Information Science If you click here, or left, you can download a copy of what he has written.
 Dan draws attention to how the science of cities is underpinned by geographic information science.

 A review from Amanda van Eeden (Stellenbosch Uni) published on the blog Urban Africa, from the African Centre for Studies in the University of Cape Town.